pipegalera/intraday_data/README.md

 ## What

 [EasyFinData.com](https://EasyFinData.com) automatically collects 1Min intraday data of the S&P500 from `2016-01-01` until current date and serves them in convenient CSV files.
 Its a very accessible gateway for intraday data for non-coders.

+The data is updated every hour.

 ## Why